Trump envoy arrives in Israel amid rising Gaza death toll of Palestinians seeking aid

 The international community has heaped criticism on Israel over the deteriorating humanitarian situation in Gaza.
 International organizations said that Gaza has been on the brink of famine for the past two years, but that recent developments, including a complete blockade on aid for 2 1/2 months, mean that the “worst-case scenario of famine is currently playing out in Gaza.”

-German Foreign Minister Johann Wadephul was also due in Israel later Thursday on a two-day trip that will also take him to the Israeli-occupied West Bank.
+German foreign minister Johann Wadephul was also due in Israel on a two-day trip that will also take him to the Israeli-occupied West Bank.

 Germany, traditionally a particularly staunch ally of Israel, has been increasingly critical recently of Israel’s actions in Gaza.
 It has insisted that Israel must do more to increase aid supplies and pushed for a ceasefire.